BrendaHaight/first-blog/README.md

 ## Credits

 This project was developed by Brenda Haight.
-You can chech the blog [Our blog](https://brendahaight.github.io/first-blog/).
+You can chech the blog [Our blo